-Ballot paper number:[] [name of union] THE RESOLUTION is that the political objects set out in Article 46 of the Trade Union and Labour Relations (NI) Order 1995 (reproduced overleaf) be approved as an object of the Union Do you vote in favour of the Resolution?
-YES NO You must place a cross on one, and only one, of the boxes provided.
-Place the voting paper in the addressed envelope (no stamp required) and return it to the Scrutineer to arrive before the Please do not sign or make any other mark on the paper [or include anything else with your voting paper] Name of Scrutineer Address to which voting paper is to be sent
+Ballot paper number:[]

+..... [name of union]

+THE RESOLUTION is that the political objects set out in Article 46 of the Trade Union and Labour Relations (NI) Order 1995 (reproduced overleaf) be approved as an object of the Union

+Do you vote in favour of the Resolution?

+YES NO

+You must place a cross on one, and only one, of the boxes provided.

+Place the voting paper in the addressed envelope (no stamp required) and return it to the Scrutineer to arrive before the ......
+A voting paper received after this date will not be counted.

+Please do not sign or make any other mark on the paper [or include anything else with your voting paper]

+Name of Scrutineer.....
+Address to which voting paper is to be sent.....